FREQUENTLY ASKED QUESTIONS

 - As a completely volunteer run organization, donations to FOSWST do not support salaries or administrative costs.

 Q. Why are there two organizations working on turtle conservation in Walton County?

 A. Friends of South Walton Sea Turtles (FOSWST) and South Walton Turtle Watch (SWTW) do different things with the same end goal.
 But, we understand that there is still some confusion about the difference between SWTW and FOSWST.

 - In 2014 the local Turtle Watch organization asked us to form as a separate group to handle sea turtle education and awareness programming in Walton County, Florida.

-- SWTW provides an incredibly important service to the county and state government by monitoring and protecting turtles and nests as the Permit Holders for our region contracted by the Walton County TDC to provide that important service.
+- SWTW provides an incredibly important service to the county and state government by monitoring and protecting turtles and nests as the permit holders for our region contracted by the Walton County TDC to provide that important service.

 - We at FOSWST provide educational programs and materials about sea turtles to rentals, restaurants, businesses, schools and other organizations to educate locals, visitors, and their children about how to protect sea turtles.
 We are a 501 (c)(3) non profit organization managed by volunteers.
-We rely on donations and funds raised through donation jars and events.

 - Sea turtles need us all to work together in this effort and we are proud to work collaboratively with all conservation minded individuals, businesses, government agencies, aquariums and nonprofit organizations to do just that!

 Q. Are Friends of South Walton Sea Turtles and South Walton Turtle Watch affiliated?